 Sampling and Treatment Thresholds: Weeds surrounding the field should be monitored for larvae and eggs prior to crop emergence.
 If population levels are high in surrounding weeds, the crop should be monitored very carefully following emergence.
-Pheromone traps can be used to monitor for the presence of beet armyworms in a field.
+Pheromone traps can be used to help monitor for the presence of beet armyworms in a field.
 After germination, fields should be monitored twice a week.
-According to University of Arizona guidelines cauliflower should be treated prior to head formation when populations reach 1 larva per 50 plants 14.
-Once the flowering head has formed, cauliflower can tolerate 4 larvae per 25 plants 14.
-All other lepidopterous larvae that are noted should be included in this total.
+University of Arizona experts suggest treating greens prior to head formation when populations reach 1 larva per 50 plants 15.
+Once the head has formed, greens can tolerate 1 larva per 100 plants 15.
+All other larvae in the lepidopterous complex should be included in this count.

 Biological Control: There are viral pathogens, parasitic wasps and predators that attack the beet armyworm.
-These beneficial insects, however, are unable to completely control armyworm populations.
+These beneficials, however, are unable to completely control armyworm populations.
 Caution must be used when spraying insecticides as they can harm beneficial insects.

-Chemical Control: Spinosad, chlorpyrifos, tebufenozide and pyrethroids such as permethrin and cypermethrin are the most commonly used insecticides for the control of armyworms.
-There is also a new insecticide on the market, indoxacarb, which will also provide control for armyworms.
+Chemical Control: Spinosad, chlorpyrifos, tebufenozide and pyrethroids are routinely used for the control of armyworms.
 The best time to spray with an insecticide is when the larvae are hatching; this allows maximum control of the population.
 This also provides the opportunity to determine the degree of predator activity and dispersal deaths.
-Insecticides are more effective when applied at dusk or dawn, when the armyworms are the most active.
+Insecticides are more effective when applied at dusk or dawn; this is the time when armyworms are the most active.
 It is important to practice sound resistance management practices by alternating chemistries.
+Spinosad, tebufenozide and chlorpyrifos, however, are not currently registered on all greens grown in Arizona.
+Arizona requires a greater diversity of available insecticides to allow effective resistance management in greens crops.

 Cultural Control: Weeds growing within and surrounding the field should be controlled, as armyworms can build up in these areas.
-When seeding, it is important to monitor weeds along the field's borders and on ditch banks for eggs and larvae.
-Armyworms will also migrate from surrounding cotton and alfalfa fields.
-Fields should be disked immediately following harvest to kill larvae pupating in the soil.
+Fields should be disked immediately following harvest to kill any larvae pupating in the soil.

-Post-Harvest Control: There are no methods for the post-harvest control of armyworms.
+Post-Harvest Control: There are no effective methods for the post-harvest control of beet armyworms.

-Alternative Control: Some growers use diatomaceous earth, neem oil soap, neem emulsion and rotenone for the control of beet armyworms.
+Alternative Control: Some growers use diatomaceous earth, neem oil soap, neem emulsion or rotenone for the control of beet armyworms.
 Bacillus thuringiensis is registered for controlling beet armyworms but does not provide adequate control.